 Q: Is the new ring road going to be an issue with this location?

-A: Likely not, unless people are going out of their way to display themselves to the cars driving by.
+A: Likely not, unless people are going out of their way to display themselves to the cars driving by or parking on the shoulder of the freeway to access the area.
 Simply use the area as you normally would.

 Enjoy your visit!